 - iv.
-AV Fistula week one use 17g needle for arterial, CVC for venous return OR 17g needles for both A&V if approved by Registered Nurse, either Care Manager or their designee - v.
-AV Fistula weeks two and three 16g needles for both A&V if approved by Registered Nurse, either Care Manager or their designee - vi.
-AV Fistula weeks four and ongoing advance to 15g needles if approved by Registered Nurse, either Care Manager or their designee e.
+AV Fistula week one use 17g needle for arterial, CVC for venous return OR 17g needles for both A&V if approved by Registered Nurse - v.
+AV Fistula weeks two and three 16g needles for both A&V if approved by Registered Nurse - vi.
+AV Fistula weeks four and ongoing advance to 15g needles if approved by Registered Nurse e.
 Access Infiltration